PoisotLab/ms_metaweb_perspectives/README.md

 example for data visualisation) arise.
 In brief, many graph embeddings *can* serve as dimensionality reduction steps, but not all do, neither do all dimensionality reduction methods provide adequate graph embedding capacities.
-In the next section (and @fig:illustration), we show how the amount of dimensionality reduction can affect the quality of the embedding.
+In the next section (and @fig:embedding), we show how the amount of dimensionality reduction can affect the quality of the embedding.

 # An illustration of metaweb embedding